Hpmason/xkcdbot-rs/README.md

     - In order to add the bot to your disord server, open this link and discord will walk you through adding the bot

 #### GOOGLE_SEARCH_KEY
+This token is required to search for xkcd comics from key words.
+The token is not used by this repo, but by the xkcd-utils repo (see https://github.com/Hpmason/xkcd-utils/blob/master/src/search.rs).

 You can get a google API key by following: https://cloud.google.com/docs/authentication/api-keys

 To give it the proper permissions, enable this api: https://console.cloud.google.com/apis/library/customsearch.googleapis.com